 The other idea that was linked to the article was the concept that it is ok to NOT answer emails on vacation.
 Sometimes, we just need to take a break from thinking about work and refresh the batteries.
 The article goes a long way to help prove the point that there is such a thing as a work-life balance.

-JB Henriksen is a partner in the firm Advanced CFO.
+JB Henriksen is a partner at Advanced CFO.
 He has served as the outsourced CFO of numerous different businesses.
 He currently serves as the Acting CFO for several high grow companies in the wholesale, retail, technology and medical space.
 JB graduated from the University of Utah with a degree in Accounting and later received his MBA from the University of Utah’s David Eccles School of Business.
 He currently serves as a member of the Board of the Association for Corporate Growth and is active in the MountainWest Capital Network.
 He has been an adjunct professor at Brigham Young University for over 20 years and is also an adjunct professor at the University of Utah.
 JB is an active member of the Salt Lake City Angels and the Utah entrepreneurial community.
 He is a frequent speaker on finance, accounting and entrepreneurship.
 JB has worked with many companies on mergers and acquisitions as well as helping to raise debt and equity capital from various sources.
 JB and Janet Henriksen have been married for over 36 years and have three children and eight grandchildren.
 They enjoy snow skiing, waterskiing, hiking and just about any activity outdoors.